 Q. When will I receive my tax notice?

-A. Property tax and assessment notices were mailed on May 19, 2017.
+A. Property tax and assessment notices were mailed May 18, 2018.
 If you have not received your notice by mid-June, please contact the County Office at 780.663.3730.
 Failure to receive a notice will not exempt you from penalty if taxes are not paid by the deadline.

 Q. Is there a penalty for not paying my taxes on time?